 Park Tour of the Columbian Exposition of 1893.
 11 a.m., Parking Lot East of Darrow Bridge, free.
 Jackson Park Advisory Council and Friends of the White city host park tours of the Columbian Exposition of 1893, park history and nature.
 Meet in the lot east of the Darrow Bridge, across the basin from Museum of Science and Industry.
 The lot can be reached from Lake Shore Drive via 58th Street/Science Drive.

 Chicago Symphony Orchestra All-Access Chamber Music series: Tononi Ensemble.
 3 p.m., Logan Center for the Arts, 915 E. 60th St., free, 773-702-2787.
 The Chicago Symphony Orchestra’s free chamber music series presents the Tononi Ensemble, a seven-member group of CSO musicians performing personally-curated music.
 The program features Beethoven’s Piano Quintet in E-flat Major, Poulenc’s Sextet for Piano and Woodwinds and works by Bloch and Loeffler.
 For more information visit http://arts.uchicago.edu/event/chicago-symphony-orchestra-all-access-chamber-music-series-tononi-ensemble.

-Knitting Circle.
-6:00 p.m. – 7:45 p.m.
-Blackstone Public Library, 4904 S. Lake Park Ave.
-Free.
-312- 747-0511.
+Knitting and Crochet Circle.
+6 p.m. – 7:45 p.m., Chicago Public Library Blackstone Branch, 4904 S. Lake Park Ave., free, 312- 747-0511.
 Bring your current project and get inspiration to finish it.
 Meet other knitters and needle crafters in the community.
 Enjoy great conversations and share tips and resources.
-For more information visit www.chipublib.bibliocommons.com.
+For more information visit https://chipublib.bibliocommons.com/events/59c126a9be88d42500a12c64.